LeStegii/server-software/java/VANILLA.md

 # Minecraft Java Vanilla Software.
-This list contains Minecraft Java vanilla server softwares.
+This list contains Minecraft Java vanilla server software.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!
 # ✔️ Active Development